Calcium is one of the most important electrolytes for the human body and plays an essential role in wellness.

 - The rate of calcium intake from food

-- Amount of calcium and vitamin D absorbed through the intestines
+- The amount of calcium and vitamin D absorbed through the intestines

-- Numerous hormone levels such as parathyroid, estrogen hormones
+- Various hormone levels, such as parathyroid or estrogen hormones

-Calcium deficiency (i.e., hypocalcemia) occurs when the blood has low calcium levels.
-Hypocalcemia can result in osteoporosis in the long term, a condition that causes the bones to become brittle – and is also associated with various gum and periodontal diseases, including tooth decay.
+Calcium deficiency occurs when the blood has low calcium levels.
 It’s important to note that early-stage calcium deficiency may not cause any symptoms.
-Luckily, though, tests can still detect hypocalcemia.
-For instance: urine calcium levels reflect dietary calcium intake.
+Fortunately, testing can still detect calcium deficiency even at an early stage.
+For instance, urine calcium levels reflect dietary calcium intake.

-Vivoo measures your calcium levels, then offers personalized lifestyle and nutritional advice based on your results:
+Vivoo measures your calcium levels and uses your results to share personalized lifestyle and nutritional advice:

 As the term implies, a low urine calcium level indicates that the calcium level in your urine is lower than average.
-There are no early-stage symptoms because your body will first try to regulate its calcium levels by leaching the mineral from bones.
+There are no early-stage symptoms of having a low level of calcium because your body will first try to regulate this by leaching the mineral from bones.

-There are many causes of low urine calcium levels.
-For example:
+There are many causes of low urine calcium levels, such as:

 - Vitamin D deficiency